 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
-Therefore, please read below to decide for yourself whether the WScript.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.
+Therefore, please read below to decide for yourself whether the wscript.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 The process known as Microsoft ® Windows Based Script Host or Microsoft R Windows Based Script Host belongs to software Microsoft Windows Script Host or Microsoft R Windows Script Host by Microsoft (www.microsoft.com).

-Description: WScript.exe is an important part of Windows, but often causes problems.
-WScript.exe is located in the C:\Windows\System32 folder.
+Description: Wscript.exe is an important part of Windows, but often causes problems.
+Wscript.exe is located in the C:\Windows\System32 folder.

-Known file sizes on Windows 8/7/XP are 114,688 bytes (46% of all occurrences), 155,648 bytes and 8 more variants.
+Known file sizes on Windows 10/8/7/XP are 141,824 bytes (26% of all occurrences), 155,648 bytes and 13 more variants.

 The file is a trustworthy file from Microsoft.
 The program has no visible window.
-Therefore the technical security rating is 19% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 14% dangerous, however you should also read the user reviews.

-Recommended: Identify WScript.exe related errors
+Recommended: Identify wscript.exe related errors

 External information from Paul Collins:

-Important: Some malware disguises itself as WScript.exe, particularly when not located in the C:\Windows\System32 folder.
-Therefore, you should check the WScript.exe process on your PC to see if it is a threat.
+Important: Some malware disguises itself as wscript.exe, particularly when not located in the C:\Windows\System32 folder.
+Therefore, you should check the wscript.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

-A clean and tidy computer is the key requirement for avoiding problems with WScript.
-This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' 5Automatic Update.
+A clean and tidy computer is the key requirement for avoiding problems with wscript.
+This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
-Use the resmon command to identify the processes that are causing your problem.
-Even for serious problems, rather than reinstalling Windows, you are better off doing a repair of your installation, or in the case of Windows 8, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
+Use the 6resmon command to identify the processes that are causing your problem.
+Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the 7DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.